scrubbbbs/cbird/doc/cbird-devel.md

 - sort result groups too
 - option to pre-compute no-reference quality score for each image, might be reasonable for automatic deletions
+- frame grab any non-indexed video in similar-to

 ### Indexing
 - file/directory name filters for inclusion/exclusion